amitduwal/amitduwal/README.md

 <h1 align="center">Hi 👋, I'm Amit Duwal</h1>
 <h3 align="center">A deep fascination for the potential of data.
-An aspiring data engineer and scientist.
+An AI/ ML Engineer.
 An insatiable thirst for knowledge and a strong desire to contribute, a commitment to continuous learning, growth, and the utilization of skills to drive meaningful insights and innovation in this rapidly evolving field of data.</h3>

 - 🌱 I’m currently learning **AWS Cloud Services**